 In the meantime, the Docking Compartment 1 would remain on the nadir (Earth-facing) docking port of the Zvezda service module until the arrival of the Multipurpose Laboratory Module, MLM, then scheduled for launch in 2011.
 A Progress cargo ship would be used to haul away and deorbit the Docking Compartment 1 at the end of its mission.

-Russians jump-start station construction
+Russia jump-starts station construction

 Published: 2009 Nov.
 9; updated: 2009 Nov.
 10; 2010 Jan.
 3

-After almost a decade-long hiatus, Russia resumed the construction of her share in the International Space Station with the launch of a new module.
+After almost a decade-long hiatus, Roskosmos resumed the construction of its share in the International Space Station with the launch of a new module.
 The Soyuz-U rocket carrying Poisk ("Quest") Mini-Research Module-2, or MIM-2 in the Russian abbreviation, lifted off from Baikonur Cosmodrome in Kazakhstan as scheduled on Nov.
 10, 2009, at 17:22 Moscow Time.
 According to reports from Russian mission control, the spacecraft reached its intended orbit successfully.